Dynatrace/openkit-java/docs/example.md

 ## Logging

 By default, OpenKit uses a logger implementation that logs to stdout.
-If the default logger is used, the desired minimum log level can be set by calling `setLogLevel` in the builder, and only messages with the same or higher priorities are logged.
+If the default logger is used, the desired minimum log level can be set by calling `withLogLevel` in the builder, and only messages with the same or higher priorities are logged.

 A custom logger can be set by calling `withLogger` in the builder.
-When a custom logger is used, a call to `setLogLevel` or `enableVerbose` has no effect.
+When a custom logger is used, a call to `withLogLevel` or `enableVerbose` has no effect.
 In that case, debug and info logs are logged depending on the values returned in `isDebugEnabled` and `isInfoEnabled`.

 ## Initializing OpenKit